sagarjha/multi-run/README.md

 <br>

 # Features #
-_multi-run_, written in _emacs-lisp_, is a thin wrapper around Emacs terminals.
+multi-run, written in _emacs-lisp_, is a thin wrapper around Emacs terminals.
 Its functions can be run as commands in an _eshell_ buffer (it's better to designate a terminal for this, called the <span style="color:teal"> _master_ _terminal_ </span> from now on).
 For a primer on how to use eshell effectively, see
 [this](https://www.masteringemacs.org/article/complete-guide-mastering-eshell).

 ## Creating terminals ##